 “Every man is a consumer, and ought to be a producer.
 He fails to make his place good in the world unless he not only pays his debt but also adds something to the common wealth” (Ralph Waldo Emerson).

-It's unfortunate that we so often limit the word "work" to the work that we're paid to do.
-When we speak of the "workplace," we usually mean the realm of money-paying jobs and careers.
-But the work that a human being does over the course of his or her lifetime involves a good bit more than that person's vocation.
-In fact, much, if not most, of the value that gets added to the world is added by the things that people do when they're not "at work," and we need to quit thinking that the only folks who're working are those who have "jobs."
+It’s unfortunate that we so often limit the word “work” to the work that we’re paid to do.
+When we speak of the “workplace,” we usually mean the realm of money-paying jobs and careers.
+But the work that a human being does over the course of his or her lifetime involves a good bit more than that person’s vocation.
+In fact, much, if not most, of the value that gets added to the world is added by the things people do when they’re not “at work,” and we need to quit thinking that the only folks who’re working are those who have salaried “jobs.”

 In regard to our work, one of the best things we can do is dedicate it to one or more persons whom we love.
 It’s no coincidence that writers usually dedicate their work to someone; great power comes from having a special someone “for” whom we’re doing our work.
 But we don’t have to be a writer to benefit from this power.
 Whatever work we’re doing, we can see ourselves as doing it for someone else.